Job Execution through Scheduler (PBS)

 qstat -i

-Inquire only jobs in Q and H state
+View jobs only in the Q and H statuses

 qstat -f